Last updated: March 12, 2023

-A short but very steep walking track starting at the Conservation Hut in Wentworth Falls brings visitors up close and personal with Empress Falls, one of the most beautiful waterfalls in the Blue Mountains.
+A short but steep walking track starting from the old Conservation Hut in Wentworth Falls brings visitors up close and personal with Empress Falls, one of the most beautiful waterfalls in the Blue Mountains.

-The walk to Empress Falls forms part of the longer and more challenging National Pass walking track, one of the most famous bushwalks in New South Wales.
+The walk to Empress Falls forms part of the longer and more challenging Wentworth Pass and the Valley of the Waters walking tracks, two of the most popular bush walks in New South Wales.

 |Empress Falls Walk|